China’s Sinopec signs agreement to enter retail fuel market in crisis-hit Sri Lanka

 China accounts for about 10% of Sri Lanka’s loans, trailing only Japan and the Asian Development Bank.

-Severe shortages of essentials such as medicines, fuel, cooking gas and food led to angry protests that forced then-President Gotabaya Rajapaksa to flee Sri Lanka and resign last summer.
+Sri Lanka’s economic crisis resulted in severe shortages of essentials such as medicines, fuel, cooking gas and food, leading to angry protests that forced then-President Gotabaya Rajapaksa to flee Sri Lanka and resign last summer.

 Sri Lanka defaulted payment of foreign debts and sought the support of international partners and organizations to resolve the crisis.

-Note: This story was updated to correct that the quote that begins, “This development brings hope…,” is from the president’s office, not the Power and Energy Ministry.